Since Brexit, over a third of Irish companies continue to prioritise expansion into the UK, recognising it as a key growth market.

 If you need a UK personal tax return and personal tax advice then we are well positioned to help.
 Our individuals and families specialist tax team advise Irish nationals on tax issues of coming to the UK, whether that’s temporary and work related or making a permanent move.

 As a firm we are very familiar with advising on complex issues and groups such as family businesses that have grown internationally.
-We have a strength in property and construction as well as other specialist sectors.
+We have a strength in property and construction as well as other specialist sectors and work closely with Merry Mullen, our sister firm in Dublin.

 How we’ve helped: